GeopJr/Archives/README.md

 # Description

 Archives allows you to archive any website, including its assets, into a self-contained hybrid HTML/ZIP.
 These HTML files can be viewed in any browser (or in-app), be shared or be extracted like a regular ZIP file.
-Archives can additionally view WARC, WACZ, HAR and SWF files.
+Archives can additionally view WARC, WACZ, HAR, ZIM and SWF files.

 The goal is to become a toolbox full of offline archival tools without depending on a huge number of external dependencies.
 Countless of these tools have been targeting the web as a platform, especially with the introduction of wasm and web extensions, making bundling them and running them in a stable and secure environment easy.